-The finite "resource" in our model is based on the assumption that humans can actively control the spatial resolution/uncertainty of individual percepts.
-Intuitively, if we want to be able to make finer discriminations of spatial position for an object, we will 'attend' to it more than if we were simply concerned with coarse estimates of its position relative to other objects.
-We incorporate this intuition into a hierarchical model of inference (as illustrated in Figure 1(b)), where lowlevel percept-tracking controllers learn the dynamics of individual objects and emits bottom-up signals identifying the likelihood of their tracking labels being lost, and a high-level meta-cognitive module uses these signals to rationally allocate attention to these controllers from a limited global pool, with the constraint that greater attention allocation permits finer spatial resolution.
-The top-down attention allocation, in turn, determines the uncertainty associated with lower-level position measurements.
+As the key contribution of this article, we formalized this intuition into a hierarchical model of inference, where low-level percept-tracking controllers learn the dynamics of individual objects and emit bottom-up signals identifying the likelihood of their tracking labels being lost, and a high-level metacognitive module uses these signals to rationally allocate attention to these controllers from a limited global pool, with the constraint that greater attention allocation permits finer spatial resolution.
+The top-down attention allocation, in turn, determines the uncertainty associated with low-level position measurements.
+Fig. 1b schematizes the computations involved in this model in graphical notation.

-The computational goal of the higher-level controller is to greedily reduce correspondence uncertainty, constrained by the total amount of attention resource available.
+The computational goal of the high-level controller is to greedily reduce correspondence uncertainty, constrained by the total amount of attention resource available.
 While this is certainly not the only possible goal for metacognitive attention dynamics, constrained greedy optimization is rational in the context of dynamic resource allocation when the underlying demand distribution is non-stationary.